 My research has a marked interdisciplinary character which, broadly speaking, uses mathematical modeling and data science as core disciplines to address questions relevant to a broad range of fields including infectious diseases, social contagion, phase transitions and processes in complex networks and disordered systems.

-See information on our Aberdeen Group for the Mathematics of Infectious Diseases (AGMID) by clicking here.
+See information on our Aberdeen Group for the Mathematics of Infectious Diseases (AGMID) by clicking here or watching a summary in this video:

 Aberdeen Group for the Mathematics of Infectious Diseases